How To Set Up QuickBooks Online for Personal Use

 Step 6: Classify Imported Transactions

 To categorize transactions imported to QuickBooks Online, navigate to Transactions under the Bookkeeping tab.
-If you don’t see the Bookkeeping tab because your account is set up for personal use, you should see Banking transactions or something similar.
+If you don’t see the Bookkeeping tab because your account is set up for personal use, you should see Bank transactions or something similar.
 It will take you to the Banking tab showing a list of your connected banks, along with three tabs: For review, Categorized, and Excluded.
-Transactions awaiting review are found in the For Review tab.
+Transactions awaiting review are found in the For review tab.

-When QuickBooks finds a match, you will see a 1 match found green button under the Category or Match column.
+When QuickBooks finds a match, you will see a green 1 match found button under the Category or Match column.
 Click the Match button under the Action column to match the transaction to an existing one.
-If there’s no match, you’ll see an Add button which allows you to record the new transaction.
+If there’s no match, you’ll see an Add button, which allows you to record the new transaction.

 You can also categorize transactions from uploaded receipts.
 After you upload a receipt using the mobile app, QuickBooks will create a transaction, and you can review it and categorize it properly.

-Step 7: Create a Budget
+Step 8: Create a Budget

 You can create budgets in QuickBooks Online to gain better control of your finances.
 A budget in QuickBooks is simply a datasheet with the predicted amounts of your transactions for a certain period (each month, quarter, or year).
 For personal finance, it’s usually a monthly budget.
 To generate a forecast, you must enter the estimated or predicted amounts for each period, and QuickBooks will compare it to the actual transaction results.